NREL/OpenStudio-ERI/docs/source/outputs.rst

 ---------------

 The ``ERI_Results.csv`` file includes the ERI result as well as the high-level components (e.g., REUL, EC_r, EC_x, IAD_Save) that comprise the ERI calculation.
-The file reflects the inputs found in the Results tab of the HERS Method Test spreadsheet.
+The file reflects the format of the Results tab of the HERS Method Test spreadsheet.

 See the `example ERI_Results.csv <https://github.com/NREL/OpenStudio-ERI/tree/master/workflow/sample_results/results/ERI_Results.csv>`_.